 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
-This could be necessary if you have an older house.
+This could be necessary if you have an older home.

 - Rooms you aren’t in very frequently.

-- Areas with hot and cold spots.
+- Spaces with hot and cold spots.

-- Pricey electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

-- Older houses that don’t have ductwork due to radiator or baseboard heat.
+- Older houses that don’t have ductwork as a result of radiator or baseboard heat.

-Our Pros Can Take on All Your Mini-Split Installation Needs
+Our Pros Can Take Care of All Your Mini-Split Installation Needs